Truck accidents are often catastrophic and deadly.

-Do you need a lawyer if you were hit by an 18-wheeler or commercial vehicle?
+Do I need a lawyer if I was hit by an 18-wheeler or commercial vehicle?

 You need a truck accident lawyer because your injuries are costly and those who are responsible will resist paying for them.
 Our law firm has decades of experience fighting big trucking lines and their insurance companies to claim such payments for our clients — payments that our clients legally deserve after being injured in a large truck accident.